 Do not attempt to wade into a stream if the depth (in ft) multiplied by the velocity (in ft/s) equals or exceeds the "rule of ten" or 10 square feet per second (ft2/s).
 For example, a stream that is 2 ft deep, and has velocities of 5 ft/s or more, should be considered too dangerous to wade.
 Do not attempt to wade a stream if you feel it is unsafe, regardless of the outcome of the "rule of ten."
 Some channels have quicksand-like areas, deep holes, sharp rocks, excessive fallen logs, etc., that can lead to foot entrapment, injury, or falls.
-Staff should use best professional judgment to assess risks involved with data collection.
-Use gloves when working in waters suspected of having high bacterial contamination.
+Staff should use the best professional judgment to assess the risks involved with data collection.
+Use gloves when working in waters suspected of having elevated contamination of pollutants identified in 20.6.4 NMAC or during sample collection to address Incident Response Monitoring (SWQB/NMED 2024).
 Refer to SWQB's JHA for further safety precautions when conducting field work.

-Consult the SWQB Chemical Hygiene Plan (CHP) or the SWQB Lab Safety Officer regarding acceptable practices for transferring concentrated acid in the Runnels Building Laboratory.
+Consult the SWQB Chemical Hygiene Plan (CHP), the SWQB Health and Safety Coordinator or SWQB Safety Liaison regarding acceptable practices for transferring concentrated acid in the Runnels Building Laboratory.
 Concentrated acid must always be transported in secondary containment vehicles and boats with a short-term exception allowed for pre-acidified sampling containers enroute from vehicles to stream or lake.
-Typically, in vehicles the SWQB ensures safety by transporting the secondary containment outside of where staff sit (e.g. the bed of truck or trunk of a car.
+Typically, in vehicles the SWQB ensures safety by transporting the secondary containment outside of where staff sit (e.g. the bed of truck or trunk of a car).